Photo taken by Ted Margulis in Svencionys

 If you can help with a reference to the source of information, we would really appreciate it.

 From a posting by Dr Peter Arnold with Prof Colin Tatz and Prof Gillian Heller '2nd Litvak Diaspora' Study Edgecliff (Sydney) NSW 2027 AUSTRALIA

-Books published by the Jewish State Museum of Lithuania can be purchased
+Books published by the Jewish State Museum of Lithuania can be purchased from:

 Jewish State Museum of Lithuania